 While there are many ways students can share their voices, one particularly powerful way is through writing.
 As French philosopher and writer Voltaire puts it, “Writing is the painting of the voice.”
 Through writing, young people are empowered to give voice to their ideas, opinions, concerns, and challenges.
 They develop not only as learners working to master an academic skill, but also as leaders working to master a key tool for civic engagement.
 Writing helps paint the picture of what matters and is relevant to them.
 They can use their writings to raise awareness about their lives, schools, and communities, bringing attention to these stories in ways that can inspire positive change.

-While memoirs are a great way for students to share their voices, there are other, simple ways AmeriCorps Members can include the support of student voice into their service.
+While memoirs are a great way for students to share their voices, there are other, simple ways City Year AmeriCorps members can include the support of student voice into their service.
 Here are a couple of suggestions:

 Engage students as public speakers in one of your team’s upcoming events.
 This provides an excellent opportunity to showcase student voice and gives students a chance to lead.
-Speeches should be written and edited by the student, with the support of their Americorps Member.
+Speeches should be written and edited by the student, with the support of their City Year Americorps member.

 Offer a student the leadership opportunity to write a summary of one of your team’s service learning experiences.
 The practice of reflecting on and summarizing the activities are not only integral for the service learning to be successful, but they are also a great way to integrate writing.

 We all want to feel as though our voice matters.
 That, when shared, our ideas and opinions are listened to and responded to appropriately.
 We should never forget that when working with students.
 They are the most important stakeholders in the work we do.
 Ultimately, finding ways to activate, to raise, and to include their voices is essential if we hope to get students fully invested and engaged.
 I encourage you to make sure student voice is harnessed and employed where ever you serve.
 It is through the power of their voices that you will help them build a strong foundation from which they can reach their greatest potential in their schools, communities, and beyond.